AdilVirani/LaTeX-Guide/README.md

 # \LaTeX-Guide
-Learn how to write amazing documents and resumes using LaTex
+Learn how to write amazing documents and resumes using \LaTeX (you'll learn what the '\' is for later!)